How to Find a Career – For Introverts Who Like to Work Alone

 Remember that not all “jobs for introverts” actually mean that you’ll be working alone.
 For instance, writing is typically thought of as a good job for people with a high level of introversion.
 It’s true that many writing jobs allow for independence, a quiet work space, and attention to detail…but it depends on where you work.

-For example, if you’re a reporter for a big city daily newspaper, you’re not likely to have your own office and lots of quiet time (at least not at the beginning of your writing career!).
-If you’re a freelance writer, you’ll have to network with other writers, pitch article ideas to editors, and sell yourself on social media.
+For example, if you’re a writer for a daily content-driven website or newspaper, you’re not likely to have your own office and lots of quiet time (at least not at the beginning of your writing career!).
+If you’re a freelance reporter or SEO writer, you’ll have to network with other writers, pitch article ideas to editors, and sell yourself on social media.
 So, learning how to find a career for your introverted personality isn’t just about deciding that writing is a good job for you.
 You need to take it a step further, and research the actual company you’re thinking of working for, the work or office environment you’ll be in, and the specific job you’ll be doing.

 “I hope that you’re doing what you love for a living,” writes Nancy Ancowitz in Self-Promotion for Introverts: The Quiet Guide to Getting Ahead.
 “If not, I encourage you to take steps in that direction – or at least find a way to include activities that you enjoy during your personal time.”